 Complete the application form in accordance with the accompanying Application Completion Guide.
 The application requires the value of the shipment, its weight, and the name and address of the exporter and the person to whom the exporter is sending the rough diamonds.

-Submit the completed application form to the Kimberley Process Office at NRCan by courier, mail, fax or on-line.
+Submit the completed application form to the Kimberley Process Office at NRCan by courier, mail.

 Step 3: Obtain your Canadian Kimberley Process Certificate